PrathamSahani/Zeotap_Assignment/README.md

 Both applications are designed to solve real-world problems with efficient and scalable approaches.
 Dive into each one for a detailed walkthrough! 👇

-Both applications are designed to solve real-world problems with efficient and scalable approaches.
-Dive into each one for a detailed walkthrough! 👇

 ## 🛠️ Application 1: Rule Engine with AST

 Welcome to **Application 1: Rule Engine with AST**!
 This project allows users to dynamically create, evaluate, and manage rules using a simple UI built with Django.
 Follow the steps below to set up and run the application successfully.